 Communication Skills Are Important

-The medical assistant may also be involved in scheduling appointments.
+The medical assistant may also be involved in scheduling medical office appointments.
 Also, because the medical assistant is the first medical professional the patient is going to see, he or she needs to greet patients properly.

 For all of these reasons, communication is the most important skill a medical assistant needs to interact with patients and learning to talk to patients is of vital importance.